pragatmittal/Simple-Zerodha/README.md

 Introductory Image: A central image showcasing the main product or service.
 Call-to-Action: A prominent "Sign Up Now" button encouraging users to join the platform.
 Headings: Clear and descriptive headings to convey the purpose of the platform.
+Take a look of (Zerodha basic Structure.png) to see the structure of the website